-The ABS/Universities Australia Agreement provides a range of products and services to universities.
-Participating Australian universities are listed on the ABS/Universities Australia Agreement participating universities web page.
+The ABS/Universities Australia Agreement provides a range of products and services to participating Australian universities.

 Under the Agreement, staff and students are not individually invoiced for their use of the priced ABS products and services that are covered under the Agreement.
 This is because Universities Australia has paid for access on behalf of participating universities.
 Staff and students of these universities may use the products and services for the purposes of research, teaching and permitted commercial uses.